Custom electric linear actuators

-S+R electric linear actuators A, S and X
+S+R electric linear actuators A, S and X series

 500 kNforce by design